What is a Presentation in EchoVideo?

 Interactivity in a Class via a EchoVideo Course

+Once a presentation is added to a class, students can view the slides.
+Many faculty do this to provide supplemental material related to the lecture recording.
 The sample image below (on the left) shows the instructor perspective with a multiple choice poll and options to control the slide availability (most commonly used for in-person classes).
+On the right, is a discussion panel that both students and instructors can use, encourages participation from students attending in-person and those attending remotely.

 All student participation (video views and poll responses) is gathered by the system, click the "